 Will I Owe Income Tax on My Social Security Retirement Benefits?

 For the remainder of 2020, the financial seminars I present at local libraries are now virtual.
 Although I miss the interaction with a live audience, this unique opportunity has allowed people who would not otherwise be able to attend the chance to participate.
-If you are at or near retirement age, then I would like to invite you to attend one of these free social security webinars.
+If you are at or near retirement age, then I would like to invite you to attend one of these free Social Security webinars.
 A full listing of upcoming webinars and the registration links can be found on my website. https://thedalagroup.com/events/

-One of the most commons questions received during the presentation is whether social security benefits are taxable.
+One of the most common questions received during the presentation is whether social security benefits are taxable.
 This month’s article will help you determine if you will owe taxes on your social security benefits and then provide you with planning strategies to minimize any taxes due.

 How do I determine if federal income tax is due on my social security benefits?

 The IRS provides a worksheet to determine if social security benefits are taxable.
-As with any IRS form, the process can be tedious so below is a simplified process to determine the taxes due.
+As with any IRS form, the process can be tedious, so below is a simplified process to determine the taxes due.

 1. Determine the amount of social security benefits paid for the previous year.
 This information can be found in box 5 on form SSA-1099 provided by the social security administration.